PumpedSardines/NTI-Bot/README.md

-# NTI-bot
+# NTI bot
 A discord bot meant to be used by nti discord servers